-- (d) Please outline key project risks, such as COVID-19, managing vacancies, managing challenging tenants etc. and how they would be mitigated.
-(Approximately 100-200 words). - Describe your organization's plan to operate during the pandemic and mitigate risks associated with COVID-19 transmission; - Describe your organization's plan to manage vacancies in the building; - Describe your organization's plan to manage challenging tenants who may cause physical damage to units and/or interfere with other tenants' reasonable enjoyment of a unit and/or building common areas for all usual purposes; and - Describe any other risk mitigation plans, as appropriate. - (e) Please provide a breakdown of costs for support services based on a 12-month period with assumptions considered to achieve the proposed cost figures (using the form attached as Appendix 7). - Overhead Costs related to support services cannot exceed 15% of Total Support Service Expenses. - The Successful Proponent's funding allocation from the City (if any) will be prorated according to the start date of the project in the given financial year. - Please assume the annual funding described in section 2.1 is available for the term of the lease for purpose of developing operating funding - Provide details of additional funding available to the Proponent or partner agency to deliver housing-specific support services programs appropriate for the Intended Target Group, including: - Written confirmation from the funding source regarding availability of funding for delivering support services including amount and duration of funding. - Funding program details including eligibility criteria, eligible and ineligible costs, eligible staffing positions, etc.
+- Describe your organization's plan to operate during a pandemic and mitigate risks associated with COVID-19 transmission; - Describe your organization's plan to manage vacancies in the building; - Describe your organization's plan to manage challenging tenants who may cause physical damage to units and/or interfere with other tenants' reasonable enjoyment of a unit and/or building common areas for all usual purposes; and - Describe any other risk mitigation plans, as appropriate.

+(g) Please provide a breakdown of costs for support services based on a 12-month period with assumptions considered to achieve the proposed cost figures (using the form attached as Appendix 7).

+- The Successful Proponent's funding allocation from the City (if any) will be pro-rated according to the start date of the project in the given financial year. - Please assume the annual funding described in Section 2.1 is available for the term of the Sub-lease for purpose of developing operating funding - Provide details of additional funding available to the Proponent or partner agency to deliver housing-specific support services programs appropriate for the Intended Target Group, including: - Written confirmation from the funding source regarding availability of funding for delivering support services including amount and duration of funding. - Funding program details including eligibility criteria, eligible and ineligible costs, eligible staffing positions, etc.

-4.6 Community Communications and Outreach Plan
+4.6 Resident and Community Communications and Outreach Plan

-Proponents must capacity and plans to work with the local community and relevant stakeholders and to facilitate the integration of the proposed housing and its tenants into the community, by providing the following:
+Proponents must demonstrate capacity and plans to work with the local community and relevant stakeholders and to facilitate the integration of the proposed housing and its tenants into the community, by providing the following:

-(a) A brief outline of the proposed community communications and outreach plan, including pre-occupancy activities and on-going policies and practises during

-- occupancy including establishing a Community Liaison Committee in collaboration with the City.
-This should include reference to how the Proponent would manage community concerns including those that may become escalated to elected officials. - (b) An outline of plans for addressing specific neighbourhood issues in an effective and timely manner following the opening of the building, including plans for conducting periodic security audits with law enforcement during the first year of operation.
+- (a) A brief outline of proposed plans for engagement with tenants and persons with lived experience of homelessness and/or complex health needs. - (b) A brief outline of the proposed community communications and outreach plan, including pre-occupancy activities and on-going policies and practises during occupancy, including establishing a Community Liaison Committee in collaboration with the City.
+This should include reference to how the Proponent would manage community concerns including those that may become escalated to elected officials. - (c) An outline of plans for addressing specific neighbourhood issues in an effective and timely manner following the opening of the building, including plans for conducting periodic security audits with law enforcement during the first year of operation. - (d) A brief outline of proposed plans in working with the Social Medicine housing partners in implementing the Social Medicine initiative and supporting tenants.